risk-first/website/docs/thinking/Crisis-Mode.md

 As software developers, we face crises of different sorts.
 Perhaps there's a production outage and we're up at 3am scrambling around to recover data from backups, or a sudden meeting with clients or investors arises in which we have to scramble to put together a prototype in short order.
 Agile software development doesn't have much to say about what we should do in these situations:  Scrum's rigorous 2-week sprint model doesn't account for the sprint being interrupted by urgent events.

+## Testing For Invariances

 In this section, we are going to look at how a risk management approach to software development is invariant to a number of different things:  the size of the project, the level of pressure and the technology being used.

-## Crisis Management?
+For example, I am an advocate of [Extreme Programming](../methods/Extreme-Programming.md).
+However, as you scale the size of the project, it breaks down.
+This is well understood and explains why methodologies like [Scaled Agile](../methods/SAFe.md) arose which attempt to fix this.

+Why would we want to do this?
+Einstein's ideas around relativistic gravity were proven because people discovered that the Newtonian model of gravity [failed to predict the orbit of Mercury](https://en.wikipedia.org/wiki/Tests_of_general_relativity#Classical_tests).
+So it's important to explore and understand the limits of our ideas and practices.

+## Invariance 1: Is It A Crisis?

 First though, let's talk specifically about "Crisis Management".
 A lot of literature on Crisis Management suggests that when a crisis occurs, you abandon your normal approach and switch to a different, crisis management approach.
 For example: